 During the actual surgery, technicians supply surgeons with surgical instruments and other supplies.
 They prep surgery patients by washing and disinfecting the incision sites.
 They also wheel patients into the operating room and position them on an operating table.

 Surgical technicians usually work in hospital operating and delivery rooms.
 However, there are also employment opportunities with doctors' offices and ambulatory surgical centers.
-Between 2012 and 2022, employment for surgical technicians is expected to increase by 30% according to the BLS.
-The BLS reports median annual earnings for surgical technologists in 2012 of nearly $43,000.
+Between 2014 and 2024, employment for surgical technicians is expected to increase by 15%, according to the BLS.
+The BLS reports median annual earnings for surgical technologists in 2015 of $44,330.